Healthy Homes Assessment Hutt Central

 Draught Stopping Hutt Central

-Draughts may lead to less temperature in houses.
-A cold house will cost more to heat, resulting in wasted energy and resulting in higher bills.
+Draughts can lead to less temperature in homes.
+A draughty house will cost more to heat, which means wasting energy and increased bills.

-You don’t need to block up intentional holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors may be required to allow for movement within the structure when the household heats and cools, to allow them to be shut and opened, rather than sticking.
-We will check all windows and doors during your Healthy Homes assessment of your rental property.
+You don’t require to block up intentional holes or gaps that are part of the construction.
+For example, tiny gaps around windows and doors could be required to allow for movement within the building when the household is heated and cools to allow them to be shut and opened, rather than sticking.
+We will check all doors and windows as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections